bgachara/bgachara.github.io/posts/databases.md

       - Simple heuristics are often good enough for this.
       - OLTP queries are easy
         - Sargable (Search Argument Able)
+      - System R Optimizer
+        - Break the query into blocks and generate the logical operators for each block.
+        - For each logical operator, generate a set of physical operators that implement it.
+        - Then, iteratively construct a left-deep join tree that minimizes the estimated amount of work to execute the plan.

     - Multiple Relation QP
       - Bottom-up optimization
-        - use static rules to perform initial optimization.
+        - Use static rules to perform initial optimization.
-        - The use dynamic programming to determine the best join order for tables using the divide and conquer search method.
+        - Then use dynamic programming to determine the best join order for tables using the divide and conquer search method.
-        - Used by most DBMS
+        - Used by most DBMS.
         - System R optimizer
       - Top-down optimization
         - Start with a logical plan of what we want the query to be.
-        - Perform a branch and bound search to traverse the plan tree by converting logical operators into physical operators
+        - Perform a branch and bound search to traverse the plan tree by converting logical operators into physical operators.
-          - keep track of global best plan during search
+          - Keep track of global best plan during search.
-          - treat physical properties of data as first class entities during planning.
+          - Treat physical properties of data as first class entities during planning.
         - **Watch the MSSQL query optimizer talk**

+    - Nested Sub-queries
+      - The DBMS treats nested sub-queries in the where clause as functions that take parameters and return a single value or set of values.
+      - Two approaches:
+        - Rewrite to de-correlate and/or flatten them.
+        - Decompose nested query and store results in a temporary table.

+    - Ref: Essential Query Optimization Papers.
+      - An overview of Query Optimization in Relational Systems, Surajit Chaudhuri.
+      - The Volcano Optimizer Generator: Extensibility and Efficient Search.
+      - Access path Selection in a Relational DBMS.
+      - Of Nests and Trees,Umeshwar Dayal.

 ## Query Compilation and Code Generation

 - Optimization goals: